Random Abstract Cell Complexes

-The main contributions of this paper are (i) the introduction of a simple model for random abstract cell complexes, (ii) an efficient approximate sampling algorithm for this model, and (ii) a cycle count estimation algorithm required to make the model more amenable to application scenarios, in which we want to fix the number of certain cells in expectation.
+The main contributions of this paper are (i) the introduction of a simple model for random abstract cell complexes, (ii) a general approach to working with the set of simple cycles on a graph, (iii) an efficient approximate sampling algorithm for the model, and (iv) a cycle count estimation algorithm required to make the model more amenable to application scenarios, in which we want to fix the number of sampled cells in expectation.
 We explored some properties of this model and showcased how it enables a number of investigations concerning higher-order network data and learning methods operating with such data: Specifically, random CCs can be used as synthetic input data and as null models for multiple purposes.

 This groundwork opens up multiple avenues for future research on abstract cell complexes: First, a more theoretical analysis of the number of simple cycles and the behavior of RCCs.
 Second, while we defined our model for arbitrary dimensions, higher-dimensional cells add considerable combinatorial complexity, which is why we limited our sampling algorithm to 2-cells.
 Indeed, adapting our sampling algorithm to higher-order cells is not trivial as the higher-dimensional analogues of spanning trees do not share many of their desirable properties.